sourcegraph/handbook/content/people-ops/compensation/index.md

 ## Logistics and timing

-Employees are paid twice per month (on the 15th and the last day of the month if those are weekdays, or the Fridays before those days if not), via Gusto.
+Employees are paid twice per month (on the 15th and the last day of the month if those are weekdays, or the Fridays before those days if not), via Gusto. *We are in the process of transitioning off of Gusto to Rippling.
+This section will be updated soon*

 All contractors [submit invoices monthly](../../ops/finance/invoices.md).